mcalla314/tkintertoy/docs/tutorial.rst

 #.
 If so, stop it.
 #.
 Retext the first button as Start.
 It was Stop.
 #.
 Change the color to red.
 #.
-Disable the Reset button.
+Enable the Reset button.
+Reset should only be used while the stopwatch is stopped.
+The
+   ! means "not" so we are setting the state of the second button to "not disabled" which enables it.
 #.
 Else, the stopwatch was stopped.
 #.
 Start the stopwatch.
 #.
 Retext the first button as Stop.
 It was Start.
 #.
 Change the color to green.
 #.
-Enable the Reset button.
-The ! represents not, so !disabled means not disabled.
+Disable the Reset button.
 #.
 Blank lines improve code readability.
 #.
 Create the ``reset`` method, which will reset the stopwatch.
 Since this is connected
-   to the Reset button and this button is disabled unless the stopwatch is running, this method can only be executed while the stopwatch is running.
+   to the Reset button and this button is disabled unless the stopwatch is stopped, this method can only be executed while the stopwatch is stopped.
 #.
 This is the method documentation string.
-#.
-Stop the stopwatch.
-Remember, the stopwatch must be running to get to this line of
-   code.
 #.
 Reset the stopwatch.
 #.
 Blank lines improve code readability.
 #.
 Create the ``update`` method which shows the elapsed time in the **ttlabel**.